-The Gemini convertible debenture, including interest accruing to the maturity date, is convertible into 17,437,354 (2020: 17,437,354) ordinary shares if held to maturity and converted on the maturity date, refer to note 13 for further details.
+The remainder of the Gemini convertible debenture, including interest accruing to the maturity date, held by Gemini was convertible into 8,718,677 (2021: 17,437,354) ordinary shares if held to maturity and converted on the maturity date, refer to note 12 for further details.
+The debenture was not converted and was repaid in April 2023.